Master of Education in Instructional Technology: Dual Certification Instructional Technology and School Library Media

 Program Description

 Our M.Ed. in Instructional Technology offers two P-12 certifications recognized by the Georgia PSC: the school library media certification and the instructional technology certification.
-The master’s in instructional technology can be tailored to meet the needs of technology specialists and instructional designers in designers in schools, and school districts.
+Our program can be tailored to meet the needs of technology specialists and instructional designers in designers in schools, and school districts.

-For applicants who are currently certified to teach in Georgia P-12 Schools and are seeking to add another area of Instructional Technology or Media Specialist certification, we offer three degree options:
+For applicants who are currently certified to teach in Georgia P-12 Schools and are seeking to add another area of Instructional Technology or Media Specialist certification, the Master of Education in Instructional Technology – Dual Certification (Instructional Technology and School Library Media Specialist).

 Admissions Information